 Last year, around this time, I was walking off of a plane and checking back into reality after 4 days in Mexico.
 Along with my husband and two of our friends, I celebrated the end of 2016 in a new country, culminating with spending New Year’s Eve in Mexico City.
 I’ve already covered some of

 Tag: Mexico City

-If you haven’t noticed, I am really on a Mexico kick.
-I’ve been to Mexico City, Tijuana, and Guanajuato in the past 11 months!
+My regular readers will notice I am really on a Mexico kick.
+I’ve been to Mexico City, Tijuana, and Guanajuato all within one year!
 Today I’ll provide you with comparisons between the various Mexican airline companies so you can make an informed decision as you evaluate travel options.
 Our southern neighbor is close, inexpensive, full of

 The whole time I was planning my trip to Mexico City, my dad kept referring to it as “Old Mexico.”
 Is that more of a 60s/70s era thing to say?
 In any case, Mexico City, the sprawling second-largest city in the Western Hemisphere (8.8 mil residents), is really heating up as a vacation destination.
 It

 Riding the rainbow colored trajineras in Xochimilco was something I knew nothing about until my friend built it into our 4-day Mexico City itinerary.
 First, in case you’re not familiar with Spanish and are scratching your head at the name of the place we visited, it is pronounced kinda like so-chi-milk-oh.
 With that distraction out of the

 The Pyramids at Teotihuacan are ancient, awe-inspiring, and very accessible to tourists.
 A little planning can keep the trip very low in cost: less than $20 USD.